Xakaiczar/ProjectXCompany/README.md

 # Project X-Company
+> [!WARNING]
+> _This project has not been completed and does not represent the final product.
+Several features may be buggy or may not be implemented yet._

 Hi!
 This project is based off the course _Unity Turn-Based Strategy Game: Intermediate C# Coding_ by GameDevTV and CodeMonkey ([Udemy](https://www.udemy.com/course/unity-turn-based-strategy/) / [GameDevTV](https://www.gamedev.tv/p/unity-turn-based-strategy/)).
 In this course, the instructors cover some intermediate Unity / C# techniques - such as events and delegates - while creating a squad-based strategy game, similar to X-COM or Final Fantasy Tactics.

 I originally started this course about a year ago, but lost the motivation to continue as I found myself constantly refactoring and rewriting code.
 This time, I will be working on both their solution _and_ my own solution at the same time.